Dejan Savićević: 1998 World Cup

+Savićević missed out on Euro 2000 due to straining a thigh muscle in a match against Sturm Graz.

 Player profile

 Playing style

-Considered by many in the sport to be the best footballer that Montenegro has ever produced, Savićević was a classic number 10 who preferred functioning in a free role as a playmaker; throughout his career, he was usually deployed in an attacking midfield role, either in a central position behind the striker(s), or out wide on the wings, on either flank, due to his ability to provide crosses to teammates in the area from the left wing or cut into the centre onto his stronger left foot from the right.
-He was also deployed as a supporting forward, and occasionally in a central midfield role as a deep-lying playmaker in midfield, or, with even less frequency, along the front line as a main striker.
-A quick, fast, agile, explosive, fluid, elegant, graceful, and technically gifted player, with an athletic physique, he was known in particular for his outstanding strength, balance, co-ordination, pace, acceleration, agility and quick feet on the ball, as well as his excellent dribbling ability, feints, tricks and close control, which allowed him to beat opposing players with ease; he was also highly regarded for his vision, tactical knowledge, and passing accuracy, which made him a highly effective assist provider, although he was also capable of scoring goals himself as well as creating them, due to his powerful and accurate shot on the run, as well as his precision from free kicks and penalties.
-A naturally gifted left-footed player, he was also effective using his right foot.
-One of the greatest dribblers of all time and one of the most technically accomplished players, he possessed an excellent first touch.
+Considered by many in the sport to be the best footballer that Montenegro has ever produced, Savićević was a classic number 10 who preferred functioning in a free role as a playmaker; throughout his career, he was usually deployed in an attacking midfield role, either in a central position behind the striker(s), or out wide on the wings, on either flank, due to his ability to provide crosses to teammates in the area from the left wing, or cut into the centre onto his stronger left foot from the right.
+He was also often deployed as a supporting forward, and occasionally in a central midfield role as a deep-lying playmaker in midfield, or, with even less frequency, along the front line as a main striker.
+A quick, technically gifted, and agile player, with an athletic physique, he was known in particular for his outstanding pace and acceleration on the ball, as well as his excellent dribbling ability, and close control, which allowed him to beat opposing players with ease; he was also highly regarded for his vision, tactical knowledge, and passing accuracy, which made him a highly effective assist provider, although he was also capable of scoring goals himself as well as creating them, due to his powerful and accurate shot on the run with either foot, as well as his precision from penalties.
 His talent, unpredictability and exploits during his time at Milan earned him the nickname "Il Genio" ("the genius", in Italian).

-In addition to numerous accolades for his skill, technique, flair, class, and creativity, he also received criticism over his poor work rate, limited stamina, lack of consistency, selfishness, and his tactical indiscipline on the pitch, as well as his strong character, which led to frequent clashes with his managers and referees; he also frequently struggled with injuries throughout his career.
+In addition to numerous accolades for his skill, technique, flair, class and creativity, he also received criticism over his poor work rate, limited stamina, lack of consistency, selfishness and his tactical indiscipline on the pitch, as well as his strong character, which led to frequent clashes with his managers and referees; he also frequently struggled with injuries throughout his career.